nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

-The first project at Flatiron School had me create a command line interface (CLI) application.
-This application had to scrape data from a website, use that data create objects modeling the items the data represented, and offer an interface for users to interact with these objects.
+Flatiron School's first project tasked me with creating a command line interface (CLI) application.
+It would have to scrape data from a website, define classes that correspond to whatever the data represents, and provide an interface for users to interact with the objects modeling our data.
+Given the previous lessons, and the abundance of list-based websites on the topic, I made the obvious choice: books.

-Tasked with building a command line interface (CLI) that scrapes data from a website, has classes that define and create objects that model the data, and offers a user-friendy, text-based interface to interact with those objects, I selected a website that offered a list-based presentation of items that would be familiar enough to work with given the previous lessons in the course: books.

 Goodreads has a few nice book lists.
-I chose the Most Read Books This Week In The United States list.
+I chose the Most Read Books This Week In The United States list

 Each book listed on the main page is linked to a seperate page that provides extra details.
 A quick scan of both these sources implied that the following attributes could be retrieved: